 GK 100.
 Elementary Greek I - 3 hours.
-This course provides the student with an introduction to the Greek language with the goal of building basic competency in reading and translation.
+This course provides the student with an introduction to the Greek language and culture with the goal of building basic competency in reading and translation.
 Topics include basic syntax, vocabulary and translation techniques.
-Fall odd years.
+Spring.